Postal Service halts some changes amid outcry, lawsuits

 “We need to see binding action to reverse these changes,” Shapiro said.

+Mark Dimondstein, president of the American Postal Workers Union, welcomed DeJoy’s decision but said the Postal Service needs COVID-related financial relief.
+“It’s time for Congress to deliver,” he said.

+Pelosi is gaining GOP support for Saturday’s vote, according to two Republican aides granted anonymity to discuss the situation.
+She is calling lawmakers back to Washington for the “Delivering for America Act,” which would prohibit the Postal Service from implementing any changes to operations or the level of service it had in place on Jan.
+1. The package would include the $25 billion the House has already approved as part of the COVID-19 rescue that is stalled in the Senate.

-Speaker Nancy Pelosi is calling the House back to Washington over the crisis as lawmakers held demonstrations in cities nationwide, pressuring Senate Majority Leader Mitch McConnell to resume session.
+Democrats held events in cities nationwide, some pressuring Senate Majority Leader Mitch McConnell to resume session.
 One protest was in Atlanta, where vulnerable GOP Sen. David Perdue faces a tough reelection.

-The House is expected to vote Saturday on legislation that would prohibit changes at the agency.
-The package will also include $25 billion to shore up the Postal Service, which faces continued financial losses.

-"We need to know exactly what is happening," said Sen. Gary Peters of Michigan, the top Democrat on the Homeland Security panel that called Friday's hearing.
+McConnell, though, is unlikely to change the Senate schedule.
+In Kentucky, he said he viewed the postal legislation as an opportunity to resume talks over a broader COVID-19 relief bill.
+“I don’t think we’ll pass, in the Senate, a postal-only bill,” he told the Courier-Journal in an interview.

-Ahead of the election, DeJoy, a former supply-chain CEO who took over the Postal Service in June, has sparked nationwide outcry over delays, new prices and cutbacks that could imperil not only the election, but what some call a lifeline for those receiving mail prescriptions and other goods during the COVID-19 crisis.
+Ahead of the election, DeJoy, a former supply-chain CEO who took over the Postal Service in June, has sparked nationwide outcry over delays, new prices and cutbacks that could imperil not only voting, but what some call a lifeline for receiving mail prescriptions and other goods during the COVID-19 crisis.

 Trump has defended DeJoy, but also criticized postal operations and claimed that universal mail-in ballots would be “a disaster.”

-Experts say examples of ballot fraud have been overstated.
-The Brennan Center for Justice in 2017 ranked the risk of ballot fraud at 0.00004% to 0.0009%, based on studies of past elections.
+White House chief of staff Mark Meadows told reporters that Trump “at no time" has pushed for a mail slow-down.
+“This president believes that the American people, casting their ballot, one at a time, will ultimately make sure that he’s the one elected," he said.

-The Postal Service is among the nation’s oldest and more popular institutions, strained in recent years by declines first-class and business mail, but now hit with new challenges during the coronavirus pandemic.
+The Postal Service is among the nation’s oldest and more popular institutions.
 Trump routinely criticizes its business model, but the financial outlook is far more complex, and includes an unusual requirement to pre-fund retiree health benefits that advocates in Congress want to undo.

-The legislation set for Saturday's vote, the "Delivering for America Act," would prohibit the Postal Service from implementing any changes to operations or level of service it had in place on Jan.
-1. The package would include the $25 billion approved as part of the COVID-19 rescue that is stalled in the Senate.

-DeJoy, the first postmaster general in nearly two decades who was not a career postal employee, has pledged to modernize the money-losing agency to make it more efficient.
-He eliminated most overtime for postal workers, imposed restrictions on transportation and reduced of the quantity and use of mail-processing equipment.
+Senate Democratic leader Chuck Schumer in a phone call Tuesday asked DeJoy to provide a “specific, written document” outlining exactly “what changes he is rescinding, which reforms will remain.”

-In the pivotal swing state of Ohio, Attorney General Dave Yost pleaded with Trump to postpone any needed changes to the Postal Service until after Election Day.
-GOP Sen. Rob Portman and other Republicans in Ohio's congressional delegation urged DeJoy to "ensure timely and accurate delivery of election-related materials."Postal workers are increasingly worried about their ability to deliver for the fall election.
+Postal workers say they are increasingly worried about their ability to deliver for the fall election.

-In a letter to postal staffers last week obtained by The Associated Press, DeJoy said his policies have brought “unintended consequences that impacted our overall service levels,” but added that the Postal Service “must make a number of significant changes which will not be easy, but which are necessary.”

 Izaguirre reported from Charleston, W.Va.
-Associated Press writers Matthew Daly, Kevin Freking, Darlene Superville and Jill Colvin in Washington, Bruce Schreiner in Frankfort, Ky., and Gene Johnson in Seattle contributed to this report.
+Associated Press writers Matthew Daly, Kevin Freking, Darlene Superville, Jill Colvin and Alan Fram in Washington, Bruce Schreiner in Frankfort, Ky., Gene Johnson in Seattle and Ron Harris in Atlanta contributed to this report.

 Credit: Morry Gash